-Figure 2.16 Amino acid pool turnover.
+Amino acid pool turnover.
 Cells draw upon their amino acid pools to synthesize new proteins.
 These small pools turn over quickly and must be replenished by amino acids from dietary protein and degradation of body protein.
 Dietary protein supplies about one-third, and the breakdown of body protein supplies about two-thirds of the roughly 300 grams of body protein synthesized daily.
 When dietary protein is inadequate, increased degradation of body protein replenishes the amino acid pool.
 This can lead to the breakdown of essential body tissue.

-levels fall in one compartment, amino acids from the other compartments are mobilized to correct the imbalance.
-This sharing of amino acids between compartments can help ensure that needed amino acids are available when deficits arise.
+between compartments can help ensure that needed amino acids are available when deficits arise.